x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 2. Set up your email server to relay mail to the Internet via Microsoft 365 or Office 365.

-Once you have completed Part 2, see the instructions at the end to check that your configuration works.

 ### 1. Set up a connector from your email server to Microsoft 365 or Office 365

 #### For New EAC